Donaim/miseq-workflow-pres/slides.md

 <NOTE>
-The choice of NGS immediately gives us another intermediate state: one when we get millions of short reads.
+The choice of NGS immediately gives us another intermediate state: one when we get millions of short reads, represented as a "FASTQ" file.

 Draw a diagram here.
 Should be a "zoomed in" picture: bounded by "sample -> DNA sequence" limit states.